 When it comes to the performance and security for your Laravel apps, cloud hosting offers the best possible solutions.
 Unlike shared hosting, there is little chance of running out of server resources (you can always scale up when the graphs start to hit the upper limits), and thus the performance of the application doesn’t suffer.
 Similarly, cloud hosting comes with better security features that are delivered by competent engineers.
 At the minimum, the security features include a firewall and a whitelist of IP addresses.

 Cloud Hosting Providers

-All these cloud hosting platforms come packed with their own distinctive features and hosting plans.
-In order to handle and manage the server load, big organizations often hire system admins – a practice that incurs a lot of cost in terms of human capital.
-In order to run organizational operations in a more efficient manner, most of the companies are now turning to managed cloud hosting services.
-‘Managed’ is the key word here.
+All these cloud hosting platforms come packed with their distinctive features and hosting plans.
+To handle and manage the server load, big organizations often hire system admins – a practice that incurs a lot of cost in terms of human capital.
+To run organizational operations more efficiently, most of the companies are now turning to managed cloud hosting services.
+‘Managed’ is the keyword here.

 Managed Cloud Hosting with Cloudways

 If you type the phrase ‘managed cloud hosting’ in Google’s search bar, you see a long list of managed hosting providers that claim to manage your application and server without any hassle.
 There is a Catch-22 here.

 On Cloudways managed hosting platform you can easily manage AWS, DO, GCE, Linode, and Vultr servers, thanks to a rich set of features that harness security and performance of your website.

 Thunder Stack for Optimized Performance

-For smooth and optimized performance of Laravel application, Cloudways provides an optimized stack with advanced caching mechanism.
+For the smooth and optimized performance of the Laravel application, Cloudways provides an optimized stack with the advanced caching mechanism.
 They also offer a dedicated CDN to help you curb down your web page load time issues, thus ensuring speedy access to your website.

 How Cloudways Adds Value to Your Laravel Apps?

 - Cloudways provides features to deploy Laravel application on different cloud servers (AWS, DO, LINODE, VULTR).
 You can install Laravel in just minutes.

-- Provides latest Laravel 5.7 version with PHP 7 ready servers.
+- Provides the latest Laravel 5.7 version with PHP 7 ready servers.